Family drama? This psychologist has some helpful hints for keeping the peace.

 It’s that time of year when the whole family gets together over Christmas and New Year’s: parents and siblings, aunts and uncles, grandparents and cousins.
 The air is filled with festivity but also with emotions.
 You forget just how much that one joke and or that little habit gets under your skin until you have to face it again.

-Everyone knows the struggle of familial conflict, but we don’t have to resign ourselves to the same inevitable outcomes.
-When we take control of our choices and emotions, we can work towards a healthier and happier holiday season and 2018.
+Everyone knows the struggle of family conflict, but we don’t have to resign ourselves to the same inevitable outcomes.
+When we take control of our choices and emotions, we can work towards a healthier and happier holiday season and new year.